digst/cloud/design.md

 Distribution copies of data sets does not need to be protected from deletion, since the original data set is stored by the data owner.

 In future version, data owners might choose to store the original data in the GovCloud and should be provided with the necessary back up and other data protection features.

+**[Encryption by default]** Data at rest on the platform is encrypted, unless the Cloud Consumer requests that his data is not encrypted

 #### Fabric Management